What do I need to know before moving to Mondulkiri?

 - What should I pack when moving to Mondulkiri?

-- What is life like in Mondulkiri?
+- What are healthcare services like in Mondulkiri?

 - What are medical services in Mondulkiri like?